 I love all-natural, holistic health for dogs!
 I'm a Canine Wellness Practitioner with a focus on aromatherapy and natural nutrition.
 I blog about a holistic and healthy lifestyle for dogs and coach pet business owners in the Pet Pro Society.

-Please note, I am NOT a veterinarian or canine nutritionist.
+Please note, I am NOT a veterinarian or veterinary nutritionist.
 I am a dog mom sharing my personal experiences about holistic care, canine health, and raw food or home cooked food nutrition for dogs.
-Always consult with your veterinarian and do not use this information in place of your veterinarian’s care.
+Always consult with your veterinarian and do not use this information in place of your veterinarian’s care to treat, diagnose or cure your pet.

 This website contains affiliate links which means I receive a small and appreciate commission to keep this blog going.